ryanisaacg/libdgt/README.md

 	- [ ] User-created shaders
 	- [ ] Non-power-of-two textures
 	- [ ] Immediate-mode UI
+        - [x] Add an ability to switch to UI Mode
+        - [x] Add an immediate mode button
+        - [ ] Add an immediate mode slider
+        - [ ] Add an immediate mode carousel
 	- [ ] Tiled file format support
 - [ ] Bugs
 	- [ ] The framerate dropped drastically when particles were adde